afshinator/OdinRailsStudyGroup/week3-transcript.md

  end
 ```

 - **Database Cleaner** , why? "when we use a JavaScript driver, the test is run in another thread.
-This means it does not share a connection to the database and your test will have to commit the transactions in order for the running application to see the data..." - its slow
+This means it does not share a connection to the database and your test will have to commit the transactions in order for the running application to see the data..."; To make sure you start with a blank slate test database between test runs.
+[Avdi has some good info](http://devblog.avdi.org/2012/08/31/configuring-database_cleaner-with-rails-rspec-capybara-and-selenium/) on it.

-- **Test Doubles** - simple objects that emulate another obj in your system; { see article example }
+- **Test Doubles** - Simple objects that emulate another obj in your system; { see article example, will come up in coming weeks }

-- **Test Stubs** - add some functionality to the double ; { see article example }
+- **Test Stubs** - Add some functionality to the double ; { as above }

 - **Test Spies** - RSpec Mocks; "...scenarios where you want to validate that an object receives a specific method.
-In order to follow Four Phase Test best practices, we use test spies so that our expectations fall into the verify stage of the test."  { see article example }
+In order to follow Four Phase Test best practices, we use test spies so that our expectations fall into the verify stage of the test."  { as above }

-- **Webmock** - Instead of making third party requests, learn how to stub external services in tests.
+- **[Webmock](https://github.com/bblimke/webmock)** - Instead of making third party requests, learn how to stub external services in tests.
+This is a library for stubbing and setting expectations on HTTP requests in Ruby.
+Again, its early in the game to get too deep into this but soon come!
+Some [details here](http://robots.thoughtbot.com/how-to-stub-external-services-in-tests).

 ---

 #### An approach to Unit Tests

+- Generally,

-- Generally we can say, we want our tests to be thorough, stable, fast.
+  We can say, we want our tests to be thorough, stable, fast.
 We want to prove that the single object under test is behaving correctly.
-Make them few; you want the smallest expression of your proof.
+The fewer tests that provide adequate expression of your proof, the better.

-- Basically, test return values, side-effects, critical interations; but not implementation details.
+  Test return values, side-effects, critical interactions; but not implementation details.

 - We can say that for each 'System-Under-Test' / object, there are **3 origins for messages** associated with the object/system: